slynobody/dlss-enabler-mod-for-linux/README.md

 > git clone https://github.com/slynobody/dlss-enabler-mod-for-linux (stable)

-or download latest release (beta)

-1. unpack the files insame folder of the main executable
+1. unpack the files in same folder of the main executable
 2. search for 'nvngx_dlss.dll', copy it in the exe-folder
 3. rename 'nvngx_dlss.dll' to '_nvngx.dll' in the exe-folder
 4. add this to 'starting-options' (steam)